mw9385/Hierarchical_Coverage_Path_Planning/README.md

 ### To train the model, use the command `python main.py`.
 **To do list:**
-- Need to retrain the model with a changed mask matrix
-- Change the reward function
+- ~~Change the reward function~~: The sign of the reward function depends on the Loss function design.
+In wouter kool's paper, the loss function is defined with total distance
 - ~~Visualize the model performance in real time~~
-### What are the possible problems?
-- Wrong reward function setting: The reward function should be negative?
-- Wrong model design
+- ~~Need to retrain the model with a changed mask matrix~~
+- ~~Changed the loss function; high loss function and low loss function ~~
+- Change the value of C in the pointer network.
+C value controls exploration and exploitation.